 If you own a car, you’ve probably noticed that the paint won’t stay perfect and shiny forever.
 One of the most common culprits is tree sap, which can be seen as a brownish stain on your car’s hood or trunk.
 It happens because sap starts to harden when it comes into contact with the cool paint

 Tree sap is the fluid that transports the water and the nutrients produced by the roots throughout the plant.
 We sometimes think of it as just a drop of water if not easily spotted, most of the time, when it’s raining.
 It is a thick and tacky substance that is resistant to regular soap solution, making it difficult to clean off from surfaces of cars.
 Over time, when left unattended, the tree sap that sits on the top of your car, the protective clear coat, can eventually deteriorate as it starts to etch and penetrate through this layer, making it incredibly difficult to remove with regular car wash shampoo and techniques.
+Even cars equipped and coated with an advanced ceramic coating, are still subjected to deterioration by tree sap, but at a significantly slower rate..
+Even cars equipped and coated with an advanced ceramic coating, are still subjected to deterioration by tree sap, but at a significantly slower rate..
+Even cars equipped and coated with an advanced ceramic coating, are still subjected to deterioration by tree sap, but at a significantly slower rate..
 Also, a huge nuisance when tree sap does get stuck on your car windows because they either smear upon contact with the wipers and solution or are heavily etched on that the wipers do nothing.
 Best to address this right away, as poor visibility is incredibly dangerous for any driver and their passengers.

 Tree sap can be stubborn most of the time and will often require you to be more strategic on how to best remove it without further damage to your paint.
 Sometimes, removing tree sap from your car can be as easy as a simple hose and wipe down, but ultimately depends on how long it has been there.
 You will most often find that the car roof is amongst the most commonly affected areas due to its flat surface area, at which makes the most contact with falling debris, leaves, tree sap and what not.